saifalfalah/react-handbook/content/gatsby/index.md

 ---
 title: "Introduction to Gatsby"
-date: 2018-11-28T07:00:00+02:00
 description: "Gatsby is a platform for building apps and websites using React"
-tags: react
 ---

 ![Gatsby](banner.png)

 Gatsby is a platform for building apps and websites using React.

-It is one of the tools that allow you to build on a set of technologies and practices collectively known as [JAMstack](/jamstack/).
+It is one of the tools that allow you to build on a set of technologies and practices collectively known as [JAMstack](https://flaviocopes.com/jamstack/).

 Gatsby is one of the cool kids in the Frontend Development space right now.
 Why?
 I think the reasons are this:

 - the explosion of the JAMstack approach to building Web Apps and Web Sites
-- the rapid adoption of the [Progressive Web Apps](/progressive-web-apps/) technology in the industry, which is one of the key features of Gatsby
+- the rapid adoption of the [Progressive Web Apps](https://flaviocopes.com/progressive-web-apps/) technology in the industry, which is one of the key features of Gatsby
-- it's built in [React](/react/) and [GraphQL](/graphql/), which are two very popular and rising technologies
+- it's built in [React](https://flaviocopes.com/react/) and [GraphQL](https://flaviocopes.com/graphql/), which are two very popular and rising technologies
 - it's really powerful
 - it's fast
 - the documentation is great